 How to Care for your Bird Mount

-- Low light, ideally 50 Lux.
+- Under low light, ideally 50 Lux.

-- Out of Reach of Children
+- Out of reach of children and pets.

 Avoid